kiba/Writings/gaia/chp1_parallel_lives.md

 "Then..where did it come from?"

 The boy looked up to his mother, staring into her eyes intensively.
 "From my sleep...I think?
-I remembered it from my sleep.
-A dream, yes.
-A dream!"
+I remembered it from my sleep."

 Alice knew perfectly well that he wasn't lying.
-Any form of deception would be spotted immediately.
+Five years old can't get away with lies, unless the adults allowed them to.

 But the black sphere ball got to come from somewhere.